natsxki/song-downloader/README.md

 # song-downloader

-To batch download content :)
+I created this project because I needed to batch download content to train DJing from home :b